 - All new Trustees attend an induction programme that introduces the Trust Deed and Rules, Statement of Investment Principles, Statement of Funding Principles and other Funds policy documents, for example the Funds' Management of Conflicts of Interest policy.
-This programme was completed by all new Trustees appointed during the scheme year.

-- Every year, each Trustee completes a training needs self-assessment.
-The Funds Office uses this, and any other feedback provided by the Trustees on their knowledge and skills, to identify areas where training is required and to prepare a training plan for each Trustee.
+This programme was completed by all new Trustees appointed during the scheme year. - Every year, each Trustee completes a training needs self-assessment.
+The Funds Office uses this, and any other feedback provided by the Trustees on their knowledge and skills, to identify areas where training is required. - All Trustees can access the ITB Pension Funds Trustees' website which contains all the key governance documentation for the Funds including the Trust Deed and Rules, Annual Report & Financial Statements, Statements of Investment Principles and Statements of

-- The Funds also provide access to an ITB

-Funds Trustee website on which all key

-documentation can be accessed and

-Trustees are encouraged to maintain a good

-working knowledge of those documents.
+Funding Principles.
+Trustees are encouraged to maintain a good working knowledge of these documents.
+The website also includes links to training courses and the Pensions Regulator's online learning programme called the Trustee Toolkit, which all Trustees have completed.

-The documents include the Trust Deed and

-Rules, Statement of Investment Principles and

-Statement of Funding Principles.
-The website

-- also includes links to training course providers and the Pensions Regulator's e-learning course, the Trustee Toolkit, which all Trustees have completed. - The papers for quarterly Trustee meetings included legal updates specifically prepared for the Funds, with the legal advisers present to discuss any questions raised by the Trustees. - A formal training session is usually provided following each quarterly Trustee meeting, that is attended by all Trustees.
-Sessions during the scheme year included an update on the draft Pensions Bill, RPI reform and audit of pension schemes.
-Significant training is also provided in the form of formal briefings and training provided at Trustee and Investment Committee meetings.
-This year all Trustees received a briefing on transfer and trivial commutation factors. - Trustees have completed the Scam Module of the Trustee Toolkit to increase their awareness of pension scams and understand the processes that the Regulator expects to be in place to protect Fund members from being scammed.
-This is one of the steps to be completed for the Funds to achieve a longerterm goal of signing-up to the Regulator's pledge to combat pension scams. - The Trustees normally have a dedicated training seminar each year at which training is provided by the Funds' advisers and investment managers.
-Due to the outbreak of COVID-19, the seminar due to take place in April 2020 was cancelled.
-An annual training seminar has however since been held, by video-call, after the year-end in July 2021.
+- Trustees who are not members of the Investment Committee or Management Panel are invited, by rotation, to attend meetings of each to improve their knowledge and understanding of the matters that they deal with.
+There was one invited Trustee in attendance at each of the 4 Investment Committee and 3 Management Panel meetings that were held during the year. - The papers for quarterly Trustee meetings included legal updates specifically prepared for the Funds, with the legal advisers present to discuss any questions raised by the Trustees. - A formal training session is usually provided following each quarterly Trustee meeting, that is attended by all Trustees.
+Sessions during the year included an update on the governance of buy-in policies and an overview of the investment process of an equity fund targeting lower carbon emissions.
+Additional training may be provided at Management Panel and Investment Committee meetings, which during the year included guidance on governance and management of climate related risks for the Investment Committee. - Trustees have completed the Scam Module of the Trustee Toolkit to increase their awareness of pension scams and understand the processes that the Regulator expects to be in place to protect Fund members from being scammed. - After a year's break due to COVID-19, the annual dedicated Trustees' training seminar was restored in July 2021 with the Funds' advisers providing training to the Trustees on investment strategy and performance, climate change governance and reporting, Trustee Board incorporation, Trustees' powers under the Trust Deed & Rules, GMP equalisation and actuarial developments.

-All training needs and training received is logged on a central training register that is used by the Funds Office to identify relevant subjects for training, which are then delivered within the framework described above.
+All training needs and training received are logged on a central training register that is used by the Funds Office to identify relevant subjects for training, which are then delivered within the framework described above.
 Each new individual Trustee is required to complete the Trustee Toolkit and other training to meet the minimum requirements for knowledge and understanding.